 - A. Only official outgoing or interoffice mail should be sent through the mail room.
-Employees are not permitted to send personal mail through the mail room. - B. Only interoffice envelopes should be used for correspondence within the university.
+Employees are not permitted to send personal mail through the mail room. - B. Only interoffice envelopes should be used for correspondence within the College.
 Interoffice mail should be batched by department/building, with the department/building clearly listed for delivery to the building drop point.
 Only black or blue ink should be used. - C. All official envelopes and packages must be clearly marked above the SUNY Cortland logo on the envelope/label with the six-digit department account code of the originating department.
 This will facilitate charging the originating department as an overhead cost.
 Items need not be individually marked if they are tied or banded together in groups with an attached slip indicating the department account code.
 Units that have been assigned a bar code should include this code with their mailings.
 Even if each item is coded, it is requested that they be tied in bundles.
-Items without the Department code will be returned to the department for correction. - D. Envelopes with the SUNY Cortland name imprinted are not to be used for personal mail or interoffice mail. - E. Mail to the Cortland Auxiliary offices should be sent in interoffice envelopes. - F. Please observe the following addressing conventions for incoming campus mail and packages:
+Items without the Department code will be returned to the department for correction.
+Since it may be necessary to open envelopes to determine originator, please do not seal legal/letter size envelopes.
+This will be done automatically at the mail room. - D. Envelopes with the College name imprinted are not to be used for personal mail or interoffice mail. - E. Mail to the ASC offices should be sent in interoffice envelopes. - F. All interoffice student mail should be sent through Residential Services.
+Student mail sent through the United States Post office must include the student's name, residence hall, room number and Cortland, NY 13045-0900.
+Issues with student mail should be addressed to Residential Services.